youwuyou/AISE/project_1/README.md

 ## Getting Started

 > [!NOTE]
-> The prediction file `prediction.txt` is the redirection of the I/O by running `python3 evaluate.py > prediction.txt`.
+> The prediction file [results/prediction.txt](results/prediction.txt) is the redirection of the I/O by running `python3 evaluate.py > results/prediction.txt`.

 ### Evaluation